zayfod/pycozmo/docs/capturing.md

 Connect to cozmo from the app.
 The app should find at least 2 Cozmos (one being the masquaraded Linux machine) and a selection screen should show up.

-The captured pcap file can be analyzed with [Wireshark](https://en.wikipedia.org/wiki/Wireshark) or with `pycozmo_dump.py`.
+The captured PCAP file can be analyzed with [Wireshark](https://en.wikipedia.org/wiki/Wireshark) or with `pycozmo_dump.py`.